reverentgeek/node-weight-tracker/docs/blog-post.md

 ## Create Views for Adding Measurements and Tracking Progress

 Now that the application has an API for weight measurements, the final step is to create the user interface.
 To make the UI a little more dynamic as well as easier to program, you will use the Vue.js framework.
 You may have noticed there is already a reference for this framework in the `layout.ejs` template.
-How to use Vue.js is out of the scope of this tutorial, but hopefully you will be able to follow how the code works.
+How to use Vue.js is out of the scope of this tutorial, but hopefully, you will be able to follow how the code works.

 Go to the `src/templates` folder, create a new file named `add.ejs`, and add the following markup and client-side code.